MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/memory-consumption-between-identical-windows-server-environments.md

 ## Prerequisites

 - Install Performance Monitor on all servers.
-- Ability to collect data traces from each server environment.
+- Collect data traces from each server environment.
-- Understanding of different user workloads and their impact on resource usage
+- Understand different user workloads and their impact on resource usage

 ## Workaround: Restart the servers

-1. Restarts all servers to clear any temporary memory usage.
+1. Restarts both servers to clear any memory usage.
 2. Monitor memory consumption for a predefined period after the reboot.

-## Measure the performance
+## Measure the memory performance

 ### Establish baseline with vanilla installation